 We reserve the right to request modifications to a proposal before a final decision is made.
 We also reserve the right to combine presentations with similar topics in one session.
 Presenters will be notified in advance if this should occur.

-- Practical applicability to the conference theme Get in Tune with Respite
+- Practical applicability to the conference theme Elevate Respite!

 - Relevance to the interests of conference participants